thunderrabbit/barefoot_rob/content/bold-life-tribe/registration.md

 <div>
     <label class="pure-form" for="inquiry">
-        What do you hope to gain from joining Bold Life Brotherhood?
+        What do you hope to gain from joining Bold Life Tribe?
         <textarea id="inquiry" rows="10" cols="120" name="inquiry"></textarea>
     </label>
 </div>